ava-cr/FBUTipster/README.md

 The following **additional** features are implemented:

 - [X] Dark/light mode available on the settings page.
-- [X] Improvement/personalization of the UI.
+- [X] Improvement and personalization of the UI.

 ## Video Walkthrough